cardano-scaling/hydra/CONTRIBUTING.md

 Becoming one of the core contributors of the project includes participation in core communication processes.

-### Weekly update
+### Bi-Weekly update

-At the end of each week, we provide updates to [cardano-updates](https://IntersectMBO.github.io/cardano-updates/tags/hydra), which also serve as a basis for our monthly reports.
+At the end of every two weeks, we provide updates to [cardano-updates](https://IntersectMBO.github.io/cardano-updates/tags/hydra), which also serve as a basis for our monthly reports.

 To write such an update:

 1. Use the contributors tactical meeting agenda to collect bullet points on
-   - **What did the team achieve this week**: past tense summary of done things (good: "Implemented..", bad: "Started working on.."); use the backlog and calendars to collect
+   - **What did the team achieve this sprint**: past tense summary of done things (good: "Implemented..", bad: "Started working on.."); use the backlog and calendars to collect

-   - **What are the goals of next week**: a short look-out onto the backlog and/or roadmap; ask each contributor what they would like to get done next week; always start from scratch and don't carry over things from last week.
+   - **What are the goals of next sprint**: a short look-out onto the backlog and/or roadmap; ask each contributor what they would like to get done next week; always start from scratch and don't carry over things from last week.

 2. Enrich the content with useful links and write a high-level summary.
 This